shaneramey/landscape/README.md

 Principles:
 - Single point of control (branches of this repo) as Kubernetes deployments.

+Limitations:
+- Chart names can only be deployed once per namespace to conform to the structure of vault and landscaper charts must be deployed once per namespace.
+   Example: there must only be one `nginx` chart in namespace `app_name`

 ## Why use Helm?
 Helm is [an official Kubernetes](https://github.com/kubernetes/helm) package manager